 WordPress uses themes to create a unique look and feel.
-Currently a few themes are available, some of which can be customized.
+Currently a few themes are available sites.lafayette.edu, some of which can be customized.
 Themes are available by visiting the Appearance section of your site’s admin area.
 All sites on forge.lafayette.edu use the same custom WordPress theme.

 How do I deal with issues of privacy?

 WordPress allows you the option to make your entire site public, restricted to a limited number of people affiliated with Lafayette, or restricted to site administrators only.
-You can also limit access to individual pages by setting a password on the page.
-By default, new blogs are only accessible by members of the site (such as the administrator).
+By default, new websites are only accessible by members of the site (such as the administrator).
 You can change your site-wide privacy settings in the Privacy section of your site Settings.

 What's the difference between writing a page and writing a post?

-A page is just like a webpage you might create in a program like Dreamweaver, except you create it online within the structure of WordPress.
+A page is used for more permanent content that may be updated over time but remains largely the same such as and “About Us” page.
 Posts are more commonly referred to as blog entries and can be categorized and tagged whereas pages cannot.
 Frequently updated content such as news about your organization or yourself would be most appropriately written as posts, whereas information that rarely changes, like directions to your campus location, makes more sense created as a page.

 What are comments and how do I manage them?

 Comments allow for interaction on your site.
 Both pages and posts support the option to allow for comments.
 You can choose to allow people to comment on your site’s pages or posts with their comments posted immediately and live to your site, or you can choose to moderate people’s comments.